By NZ On Screen Team

 Made-in-Christchurch After School was a hosted links format that screened on weekday afternoons.
 Its initial host was pioneering Māori presenter Olly Ohlson, who is remembered by a generation of New Zealanders for the catchphrase (with accompanying sign language) "Keep cool till after school".

-This Gaylene Preston-directed documentary explores the relationship between the work and biography of artist Rita Angus.
-In this excerpt Sam Neill and others explore "New Zealand's favourite painting", Cass, an iconic depiction of the landscape surrounding a Canterbury railway station.
+This Gaylene Preston-directed documentary explores the relationship between the work and life of artist Rita Angus.
+In this excerpt Sam Neill and others explore NZ "favourite painting", Cass, an iconic depiction of the landscape surrounding a Canterbury railway station.

 Not exactly a music video, more a proto-type.
 The pioneering promo for the Kiwi classic, for one of Christchurch's first major pop acts, was taken from a 1964 slot on the Aussie TV show Bandstand.
 It's black and white and basic, but accented with zoot suits; high slung guitars, and the 'mod's nod'.

-In this doco a lively interview with internationally acclaimed crime-writer, Shakespearean director, and Cantabrian, Dame Ngaio Marsh, is mixed with comments from former students and friends, and re-enactments from her novels and plays (with the Blerta crew as players, and John Bach as Hamlet!).
+This documentary is based around a lively interview with internationally acclaimed crime-writer, Shakespearean director, and Cantabrian, Dame Ngaio Marsh.
+There are bonus comments from former students and friends, and re-enactments from her novels and plays (with the Blerta crew as players, and John Bach as Hamlet!).

 Set "Somewhere in Canterbury" — a nod to Scribe’s hometown — this promo sets off a breakneck clip (100 cuts in 60 seconds).
 Director Chris Graham's sense of pace and timing — there's even a coconuts-as-horse-hooves rhythm section — propel the hip hop crusader and his horsemen into the stratosphere.